Journey to becoming a lean & agile family

 Lean Kanban

 We let it slide for a while.
 A few months actually.
-The Kanban board my daughter uses to track her daily work.
+The Kanban board my kid uses to track her daily work.
 A few weeks ago, she insisted we bring it back.
 When asked why she wanted the Kanban board back, she promptly replied, “I love moving the sticky to Done.”
 Can’t argue that.
 And so we brought it back.

 She made changes to the board and how she wanted it to look like.
 At the top of the board she has a weekly plan of all the things she decided she wants to do. (see figure below).
 This is her weekly backlog.
 While I have broken it down by day to make it easy for her to follow it – she is 7, she gets to decide on the order it which she wants to do some of them.
-Her board has 3 columns – To Do, Doing, Done.weeklySchedule
+Her board has 3 columns – To Do, Doing, Done.

 She gets Dojo points for completed work.
 At the end of the week, we tally up her points.
 She trades her points for stuff she wants.
 It’s simple and it works.